 Returning a large, heavy item should have been easier

-As per the retailer’s policy I needed to return the faulty item.
+As per the retailer’s customer support policy I needed to return the faulty item.
 In case you were wondering, it was a mattress that required two people to bring it downstairs – so there was no way I could take it to my local post office to return it.
 Nor did I have a bag large enough to put it in.
 A quick email and the retailer was straight onto my issue – they had arranged a collection.
 Let’s call it collection #1.

 Collection day arrived and I was looking forward to getting the monster item out of my way.
 However the driver took one look it and said that it wouldn’t fit it his van.
 Another quick email to the retailer and another collection, collection #2, was arranged.
 Collection day # 2 came and, you guessed it, the driver said that the item wouldn’t fit in his van.

-Now I’m not a patient man when it comes to people wasting my time but for some reason, I guess it must be my love of the retailer, I didn’t get angry.
+Now I’m not a patient man when it comes to customer support people wasting my time but for some reason, I guess it must be my love of the retailer, I didn’t get angry.
 Another email and the retailer arranged collection #3, this time with the logistics company that originally delivered it.
 Plus they requested two delivery people such that I wouldn’t have to help carry it to their van.
 Things were looking up.

 Collection day #3 arrived, as did the two delivery guys.
 It all looked great then, as I was filling out the paperwork, one of the delivery guys said “We can’t take this, it’s not in a bag.”
 You can imagine my fake smile before another email to the retailer asking that it be collected as-is, i.e. with no bag.
 There was no reply but collection #4 was arranged.
 Sadly though, it was a repeat of collection attempt #3 – they came, they saw, and they went away empty handed.
 I could just about see the funny side of this still – thankfully I’m a home worker otherwise I’d have needed a lot of days off work.